-This article was first published in 2015 on La Trobe's RED Alert.
+This edited article was first published in 2015 on the RED Alert blog.

-Whatever your area of research, if you’re doing a PhD (like me), it comes down to being all about the writing.
+Whatever your area of research, if you’re doing a PhD, it all comes down to being about the writing.

 You may have been put straight into the field, or a lab, and been gathering data from day one; or, like me, you may have had to locate your project in a body of literature and use that as your reference point.